fullstackjournalists/intro-to-coding-for-journalists/week4.md

 Change `stroke: #000;` to another color, using [ColorHex](http://www.color-hex.com/).

 Visit[http://localhost:9000/working.html](http://localhost:9000/).
 Has the color of the axes changed?
 Great.
 Now change them back to black.

+### Add, Commit and Push

+At the command line, type `git status`.
+You should see at least one file that has not been added.

+Type `git add -A`.
+Then commit the files you added by typing `git commit -m " "`.
+Between the quotes, describe what you did, then hit return.
+Remember that I grade you on the quality of your commits, including your commit messages.

+Finally, type `git push origin master` to save your changes to your repository in the cloud at Github.com.

 ## Linking to the D3.js library